 Austin City Limits and Beyond: Recording Connection graduate Charles Kirkpatrick Expands his Reach

-If you need proof of how learning on the job can open doors for your music industry career, take a look at Recording Connection grad Charles Kirkpatrick.
-His extership with mentor Kevin Butler at Test Tube Audio in Austin, Texas has led to multiple opportunities to work with Platinum-selling artists and Grammy winning engineers, including working live sound at the famed Austin City Limits!
+If you need proof of how learning music production and audio engineering on the job can open doors for your music industry career, take a look at Recording Connection grad Charles Kirkpatrick.
+His externship with mentor Kevin Butler at Test Tube Audio in Austin, Texas has led to multiple opportunities to work with Platinum-selling artists and Grammy-winning engineers, including working live sound at the famed Austin City Limits!

 [break side=”left”] Charles had already taught himself the basics of working in DAWs like GarageBand and Logic Pro, but he came to the Recording Connection to try and up his game.
 “I didn’t really truly understand signal flow, any out-boarding, a lot of gear.
 I had no idea about converters or anything like that,” he says.
 “I originally went in just wanting to figure out how to make the cleanest, most beautiful recording possible.”

 [break side=”left”] When Charles went to interview at Test Tube Audio, he was immediately impressed, both with the studio and with his mentor, Kevin Butler.
 “I was blown away,” he says.
 “I knew immediately it was a very comfortable… logical, and just super nurturing place to learn…[Kevin] really knew his stuff.
 He would take me outside and have me listen to things that flew over my head so I understood the sound reflecting off my shoulders, you know?
 My sister’s a doctor, and I know more about the human ear than she does because of Kevin Butler.”